msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 # What is Linear Discriminant Analysis

 - Logistic regression involves directly modeling $P(Y = k \vert X = x)$ using the logistic function.
 But in LDA we take indirect approach.
-In this alternative approach, we model the distribution of the predictors $X$ separately in each of the response classes (i.e. given $$), and then use Bayes’ theorem to flip these around into estimates for $Pr(Y = k \vert X = x)$.
+In this alternative approach, we model the distribution of the predictors $X$ separately in each of the response classes (i.e. given $x$), and then use Bayes’ theorem to flip these around into estimates for $Pr(Y = k \vert X = x)$.
 - When these distributions are assumed to be normal, it turns out that the model is very similar in form to logistic regression.

 ## Why we need LDA when we have Logistic Regression?